ibm-cloud-docs/watsonx-code-assistant/cloud-setup-a.md

 1. Enter `Code Assistant Models` as the name for your deployment space.
 Optionally, enter a description.

+1. In **Code assistant service**, select your instance.

 1. Click **Create**.

 1. A status window appears.
 After the space is created, click **Close**.

-   Your instance is automatically associated with your new deployment space.

-1. Copy your Model ID.
-After you create the deployment space, your Model ID is provided in a field after the **Create a deployment space** checklist item.
+1. Copy your model ID.
+After you create the deployment space, your model ID is provided in a field after the **Create a deployment space** checklist item.
 Copy this ID and store it in a safe location as you need to add it to the Red Hat Ansible Lightspeed Admin portal in a later step.

 ## Add the service ID to the deployment space
 {: #space_collab}